How many days do I have to file an appeal?

 Does my motion require a brief in support?

-No. According to the Local Court Rule CV-7(c), the specific legal authorities supporting any motion shall be cited in the motion and the motion shall be limited to ten (10) pages in length, unless otherwise authorized by the Court.
+No. According to the Local Court Rule CV-7(c)(1)(2), the specific legal authorities supporting any motion shall be cited in the motion.
+Discovery and case management motions shall be limited to ten (10) pages in length while all other motions shall be limited to twenty (20) pages in length, unless otherwise ordered by the Court.

 Can I amend my complaint without a motion?